 The legal basis for processing personal data

-- for compliance with a legal obligation
+- UK GDPR Article 6(1)(c) - processing is necessary for compliance with a legal obligation

-If a child or other person is considered to be at risk of significant harm, people working with them will have a duty of care to share the information with the relevant services without consent.
+If a child or other person is considered to be at risk of significant harm, people working with you will have a duty of care to share the information with the relevant services without consent.

 How we use your personal information